woudc/woudc-guidebook/en/index.md

 ---
 layout: base-en
-date: 2016-11-21
 ---

+{{ site.release_date }}

 # Foreward
 This document describes the procedures for data submission and information about file format, structure, and content for both ozone data and ultraviolet data for the World Ozone and Ultraviolet Data Centre (WOUDC).
 This guide is intended for use by both data originators (for data submission) and clients (information about reading data files).
 The current version of this guidebook is a combination of two separate documents; one for data submissions related to ozone data and one for data submissions related to ultraviolet data.
 This guidebook unifies them in order to provide more clear and consistent documentation.

-The WOUDC website is used to update information and serves as a virtual "bulletin board".
+The [WOUDC](http://woudc.org/home.php) website is used to update information and serves as a virtual "bulletin board".
 As this guide is further developed, use the website to retrieve the latest version.

 # Table of Contents
 [Chapter 1 Introduction](#chapter-1-introduction)